peterlangenkamp/SSI-Service-Provider/documentation.md

 - [Verify Response](./jwt-descriptions/jwt-credential-verify-request)
 - [Create JWT](./jwt-descriptions/response-jwt-create-jwt)

-&nbsp;

 ## Connecting a new wallet app

 Interested in connecting to our service?
-Please let us know by sending an email to [Peter Langenkamp](mailto:peter.langenkamp@tno.nl).
+Please let us know by sending an email to [Peter Langenkamp](mailto:peter.langenkamp@tno.nl&cc=michiel.stornebrink@tno.nl).